Pariveshtiwari/FinalInternshipProjectIBM/README.md

 # FinalInternshipProjectIBM
-Here i am sharing my final project for my internship on AI and Cloud technologies by Edunet Foundation.
+Here i am sharing my final project and certifications of my internship on AI and Cloud technologies by Edunet Foundation.